Food Costing in Hospitality: Calculate Costs and Maximize Profits

 Key elements

-The 6 essential components of food costing
+The 6 essential components of a food cost sheet

 Ingredient list